Super Smash Brothers

 Super Smash Flash (1 & 2)

 Super Smash Flash is a flash game developed by Cleod 9.
-It copies the game-play style of Super Smash Brothers on a basic level, and adds several other characters from different video game and anime series to the roster.
-It’s sequel, Super Smash Flash 2, is currently in it’s 0.9th beta phase and whose game-play is closer to that of Smash Brothers Brawl (to the point of referencing Brawls programing code).
+It copies the game-play style of Super Smash Brothers, and adds several other characters from different video game and anime series to the roster.
+It's sequel, Super Smash Flash 2, is currently in it's 0.9th beta phase and whose game-play is much closer to that of the actual series.

 Katie Tiedrich, creator of the Awkward Zombie Web-comics, became popular through the making of Super Smash Brothers Melee (and surrounding universes) comics.